Keldan-Rafuse/bits-and-glory/README.md

+# Bits & Glory | Online Casino [Languages Used HTML, CSS, JavaScript, and More Soon]

 The casino-themed website I've created is a testament to my dedication and ambition to master web development.
 I've spent an impressive 3 hours and 33 minutes working diligently on this project so far, and the results are certainly noteworthy.
 My use of HTML, CSS, and JavaScript demonstrates a clear grasp of these essential web development technologies.